Learn Why

 Understand the honeybee life cycle and colony roles, including the QUEEN

-Identify eggs, capped larva, and brood patterns
+Identify eggs, capped pupae, and healthy brood patterns

 Work with hive equipment safely and responsibly